Nation's Leading Ag Educational Conference Is Headed To Baton Rouge In 2019

-The 20th Annual National Conservation Systems Cotton & Rice Conference, the Southern Corn & Soybean Conference, the Southern Precision Ag Conference and the Delta States Irrigation Conference are headed to Baton Rouge, LA in 2017.
+The 22th Annual National Conservation Systems Cotton & Rice Conference, the Southern Corn & Soybean Conference, the Southern Precision Ag Conference and the Delta States Irrigation Conference are headed to Baton Rouge, Louisiana.

-Sponsored by Cotton Incorporated, US Rice Producers Association, and the United Soybean Board and a production of MidAmerica Farm Publications, the event is scheduled for January 30 to February 1, 2017 at the Crowne Plaza, Baton Rouge, LA.
+Sponsored by Cotton Incorporated, US Rice Producers Association and a production of MidAmerica Farm Publications, the event is scheduled for January 30-February 1, 2019 at the Crowne Plaza, Baton Rouge, LA.

-Producers, mark your calendar for January 30 to February 1, 2017 for what will be the most important conference to attend in 2017 if you want to increase your yields and cut your costs.
+Producers mark your calendar for January 30-February 1, 2019 for what will be the most important conference to attend in 2019 if you want to increase your yields and cut your costs.
 "This conference has the reputation as being the number one place where all producers can learn the latest production methods and techniques being utilized by the leading ag producers, researchers and the ag industry in the United States," said John LaRose, Chairman of Conference Steering Committee.

 Find registration and full details as they become finalized by visiting www.mafg.net .